 My kids are clearly Asian.
 If you are halfway sober or have an IQ above six you will pick up on the fact that my husband and I are not Asian.
 We’re banking on the kids eventually figuring out they come from a different gene pool.

 In all seriousness, we talk about adoption all the time.
+It is part of our everyday conversation.
 Our children know they’re from China and that we chose them to be in our family.
-We’ll add more detail as they grow up, but this covers things for now.
+And, this a straight-up ridiculous question, by the way.

 Can’t you have your own kids?

-But seriously, one of these days, the fact that people see them as anything other than my own might bother my kids.
-People probably don’t think about that when they ask if I can “have my own.”
-And seriously – we’re talking about my uterus, here.
-If we’re going to talk about my lady stuff, shouldn’t you be offering to buy me a drink or something?
+And seriously – we’re talking about my uterus and other parts.
+If we’re going to have a chat about my lady stuff, shouldn’t you be offering to buy me a drink or something?

 Where are their real parents?